Tommahawk65/MS1-new-/README.md

 - [Figma](https://www.figma.com/) - Figma is used to create the mockup designs for the project.

+- [Coolors](https://coolors.co/) - Was used to create a palette image for the README.

+- [Am I Responsive](https://ui.dev/amiresponsive) - Was used to create a screenshot of the finished website for the README.

 - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/open) - Used to detect problems and test responsiveness.

 - [W3C Markup Validation Service](https://validator.w3.org/) - The W3C Markup Validation Service is used to check whether there were any errors in the HTML5 code.